About SRI

 Admission into the SRI program is based on the student's academic record indicating sufficient preparation to be successful, the student's essay indicating background and career aspirations, and letters of recommendation from professionals familiar with the student's aptitude for science and/or engineering.

-The SRI application for 2024 will open mid-January.
-SRI has rolling admission and application review will start March 8th, 2024.
+The SRI application for 2025 is now open.
+SRI has rolling admission and application review will start March 3rd, 2025.
 The number of slots in the SRI program are limited, so we recommend that you apply early.
-The original application deadline of April 7th, 2024 has passed but we will continue to accept applications on a rolling basis in case spots remain.
-Applicants will notified within a few weeks of the original application deadline.
+Applicants will notified within a few weeks of the application deadline of April 6th, 2025.

 Informational Webinar